npruehs/ue4-rts/Documents/Manual/Buildings.md

 1. If your building has an `RTSAttackComponent`, check _Preview Attack Range_ if you want the attack range of your building to be previewed while placing the building.

+### Vision

+1. At the `RTSVisible`component of your building, check _Don't Hide After Seen_ if you want your building to stay visible even through for of war.

 ### Projectile Impacts

 1. While your building is under attack, you might want to prevent every single projectile hitting the exact same location.
 You can add a `RTSProjectileTargetComponent` to your actor, and specify the _Target Sockets_ to have projectile fly towards.
 These sockets have to be added to your static mesh using the built-in Unreal socket manager.